 Mercat del Born

 At the very end of Passeig del Bon you will find the former Mercat del Born with its impressive structure of steel and glass built by Josep Fontseré in the XIX Century.
-Nowadays this place hides a secret underground: below the market some archeologist fouund in 2002 many important remains of the modern city destroyed in the XVIII Century during some renovation works that had to convert the market into a public library.
-During yout visit you will be able to see the remains of houses, shops and workshops of the former Modern neighborhood that the King Felipe V destroyed to build the military Ciutadella near the market.
-Observe the contrast between modern materials (iron and metal) with the old stones.
+Nowadays this place hides a secret underground: below the market some archeologists found in 2002 many important remains of the modern city destroyed in the XVIII Century during some renovation works that had to convert the market into a public library.
+During your visit you will be able to see the remains of houses, shops and workshops of the former Modern neighborhood that King Felipe V destroyed to build the military Ciutadella near the market.
+Observe the contrast between modern materials (iron and metal) with old stones.

 Estació de França

 After visitic the old market, take the Avinguda Marqués de L’Argenteria street where you will find Estacio de França.